 The benefits are universal

-Unlike an alternate aeroplane design, an alternate fuel will be usable in any aeroplane without changes to design, need for aeronautical testing, or a long period of adjustment.
+Unlike an alternate aeroplane design, an alternate fuel will be usable in any aeroplane without changes to the design, need for aeronautical testing, or a long period of adjustment.
 With the simple change of the fluid being pumped, the existing refuelling systems at airports work as normal.

 Sceptics point out that the thousand-litre-per-day output of the demonstration plant represents about five minutes of flying time for a single Boeing 747.
 A single ten-hour flight would therefore consume 1200 days’ worth of plant production.